armory/se-armory-quick-start/README.md

 For more in-depth configuration, we recommend cloning the [Armroy kustomize patch repo](https://github.com/armory/spinnaker-kustomize-patches) for Spinnaker.
 The kustomize repo includes shell scripts to simplify the process of deploying and configuring Spinnaker.

 If you do not have a K8s cluster that meets the minimum prerequisites, you can use the quick start with [Minnaker](https://github.com/armory/minnaker).
-Minnaker is the easiest method for deploying a functional quick start of Armory Spinnaker, as it automatically installs Kubernetes and Spinnaker on a single linux VM.
+Minnaker  automatically installs Kubernetes and Spinnaker on a single linux VM.

 ### Prerequisites